pervage-qa/ether_mine/README.md

-# ether_mine - Created for Testing the Blockchain
+# Created for Testing the Blockchain